Frequently Asked Questions

 See https://goingruralhealth.com.au/student-information/student-support-scheme/ for all information and to apply.

 Please note: financial assistance provision is subject to eligibility criteria.
-See the above link (and scroll down to the middle of the page) for more details.
+See the above link for more details.

 If you have any further questions please email firstname.lastname@example.org

-Financial assistance applications are via this Student Accommodation portal.
+Financial assistance applications are managed through the StarRez portal.
 Follow the instructions, and if you don’t want accommodation you will be diverted to the financial assistance section only.

 If you have any further questions, please email email@example.com

-Talk with the Going Rural Health staff member who is mentoring you, or your university liaison contact.
+Talk with your university liaison contact or if relevant, speak with the Going Rural Health staff member who is supporting your placement.

-This ‘Rural Placement Guide’ resource, developed by the National Rural Health Student Network is also useful: https://www.nrhsn.org.au/resources/publications/rural-placements-guide/
+This ‘Rural Placement Guide’, developed by the National Rural Health Student Network is also a fantastic resource: https://www.nrhsn.org.au/resources/publications/rural-placements-guide/

 To access a confidential 24-hour support and debriefing service, contact CRANA plus toll free on 1800 805 391.

-The National Rural Health Student Network have also produced this downloadable guide – written for students BY students – that can help you in many situations: https://www.nrhsn.org.au/resources/publications/mental-health-guide-when-the-cowpat-hits-the-windmill/
+The National Rural Health Student Network (NRHSN) have also produced this resource which can help you in many situations: When the cowpat hits the windmill

-Hospitals are open 24-hours for medical emergencies.
-Many placement sites will also give you a contact number if you have issues out of hours.
+Many placement sites will also give you an after hours contact number to use if you have issues.
 Ask your placement site education/placement manager or supervisor.